Active Participation and Passive (Material Participation) are two separate classifications.

-- Trade or business activities in which you do not materially participate during the year.
+- Trade or business activities in which you don't materially participate during the year.

-- Rental activities, even if you do materially participate in them, unless you are a real estate professional.
+- Rental activities, even if you do materially participate in them, unless you're a real estate professional.

 Active participation is not the same as material participation, defined later.
 Active participation is a less stringent standard than material participation.
 For example, you may be treated as actively participating if you make management decisions in a significant and bona fide sense.
 Management decisions that count as active participation include approving new tenants, deciding on rental terms, approving expenditures, and similar decisions.